Blender vs. ZBrush - Comparison Guide

 ZBrush

 ZBrush’s user interface (UI) is designed to provide a streamlined and intuitive experience for digital sculpting and modeling.
 The UI consists of different panels and floating palettes that an artist can customize according to their preference.
-ZBrush utilizes a combination of menus, icons, and sliders to access its extensive tools and features.
+ZBrush utilizes a combination of menus, icons, and sliders to provide access to its extensive tools and features.
 The UI focuses on providing quick access to sculpting brushes, materials, and subtotals, allowing artists to manipulate their models efficiently.

 ZBrush also offers a unique 2.5D/3D hybrid canvas that enables artists to paint and sculpt simultaneously.
 While ZBrush’s UI may take some time to familiarize yourself with due to its depth and complexity, it offers powerful tools for professional sculpting workflows.